orienteed/moodle-gateway/README.md

 It is an intermediate API that encapsulates/handles the authentication and requests to the Moodle API (like a wrapper) and exposes some endpoints to interact with them.
 The Gateway is a straightforward and effective way to integrate Moodle with third-party systems.

 This software can be installed on a server and configured to listen for incoming requests from external systems.
-It then forwards those requests to Moodle using the Moodle Helpdesk API.
+It then forwards those requests to Moodle using the Moodle API.

 </br>